chrisregner/Was-or-Will-Be-There/README.md

 ## Current

-- AddPlanForm
-- setup routes
-- make sure AddPlanForm works

 **now**

-- write makeTestSetup()
 - route transition
   - save paper heights in for each paper route
-  - use the highest paper height as paper height,
+  - use the highest paper height as paper height
+    - write HOC
+    - applyHOC
     - animate the paper height as well
 - move side effect (id) from reducer to action creator

 - snackbar component and container
 - integration test
 - configure linter

+---

+## Integration test

+- Home/Map
+- PlansAndJournals
+  - should change route
+  - paper height should change
+- Add plan
+  - should change route
+  - should include countryId
+  - should add the plan
+  - should notify as well
+  - paper height should change
+- PlansAndJournals
+  - should change route
+  - notification
+    - should be hideable
+  - paper height should change
+- EditPlan
+- DeletePlan

 ---